vkuusk/skybase.io/README.md

 # skybase.io

+**NOTE:** For this preliminary release of Skybase we needed to carve it out from our internal packaging and installation system.
+So currently only "installation for developers" is available.
+We are working on providing easy installation and configuration methods using external repositories.

 Skybase is a system to automate deployment and management of "services" in different "destinations".
 It "glues" multiple subsystems to create a simplified interface to control all of your infrastructure.